MiliasV/coaccessibility/README.md

 # Co-ccessibility and Social segregation
+## Who has access to the same place?
 Calculating the demographics of the people who have access to urban amenities within 0, 5, and 15 minutes walks.

 <p align="center">